 If you're lucky enough to be in the market for a natural fancy red diamond, Leibish & Co will be your best option.
-Leibish specializes in fancy color diamonds, including the rare natural fancy red diamond and even fancy white diamonds.
+Leibish is one of the best retailers specializing in fancy color diamonds, including the rare natural fancy red diamond and even fancy white diamonds.

 Read also: Top White Gemstones